roymartinezblanco/Akamai-SSL-Expiration-Audit/README.md

 ## What is this?
 A tool to audit Akamai Property Manager Configurations (Local and Remote) and DNS Record List for SSL Certificate Expiration dates.

+<span style="color:yellow">The goal</span>, behind this project is to provide an easy way to audit  <span style="color:yellow">**audit ssl certificate expiration date**</span>, this is to help us keep an eye over any soon to expire certificate and avoid possible outages due to lack of visibility.

 <h1 align="center">
   <br>
       <img src="assets/ssl-audit-domain-list.png">
   <br>
 </h1>

-<span style="color:yellow">The goal</span>, behaind this project is to provide an easy way to audit  <span style="color:yellow">**audit ssl certificate expiration date**</span>, this is to help us keep an eye over any soon to expire certificate and avoid possible outages due to lack of visibility.

 ## Who is this for?
 This project will help mostly Akamai customers but the Audit list functionality will also be of use to any person/company that wants to see when their SSL Certificates might expire. ...(Anyone)